Spritkopf/esb-bridge-fw/README.md

 This is work in progress and not considered functional, as long as this notice exists

 ## How to build
 Just clone the project and run `make`.
-A `gcc-arm-none-eabi` toolchain is needed (`arm-none-eabi-gcc` is expected in PATH)
+A `gcc-arm-none-eabi` toolchain is needed (`arm-none-eabi-gcc` is expected in PATH).
+Also the Nordic NRF5 SDK is required,the path can be adjusted with the parameter SDK_ROOT in the Makefile

 ## Limitations
 * ESB connection parameters are fixed to suit my application
 * The ESB implemention of the Nordic NRF5 SDK for the integrated radio is used and is therefore not suitable for the standalone NRF24L01 devices

-## Lincense
+## License
-If not mentioned otherwise in individual source files, the MIT license (see LINCESE file) is applicable
+If not mentioned otherwise in individual source files, the MIT license (see LICENSE file) is applicable